 All the personality goes to Clark, Superman’s interpretation of people in a person.
 In him, Superman both preserves and refocuses the character’s heritage.
 The 50s version portrayed a strong-chinned reporter who confidently defended his friends with his bulky frame.
 He reserved his ambitions only for the audience, winking now and again after a clean fade-out and a job well done.
 Superman takes Clark’s confidence from him but leaves the winking.
 Now we are privy to an even greater con – of the clutz.

-If Clark is a man reveling in being real for a change, Lois seems dragged into it.
-She's charming, with a tint of affectation, pretty, with a tint of tabacco.
+If Reeve's Clark is a man reveling in being temporarily real, Kidder's Lois seems dragged into it.
+She's charming, with a tint of affectation, pretty, with a tint of tobacco.
 Her scream is so hoarse it almost isn't cute.
 Kidder is ably playing a compromise between a need to refer to an established character now considered froofy and a desire to match her liberation across the forty years she’d been around.
-She feels sloppy for Superman compared to Neill (I particularly like the spunky Lois from the Fleischer cartoons), but she’s redeemable by Clark.
+She feels sloppy for Superman compared to TV's Noel Neill (I particularly like the spunky Lois from the Fleischer cartoons), but she’s redeemable by Clark.
 He’s the truth of her affection, since he’s the real version of the man she loves, and the truth of their relationship, since he’s too real for her to ever notice.
 She has room to be exaggerated, since he's pretending so hard not to be.

-Superman is in an idea what she has always preferred to love over real people (this would seem to be the case in the film’s most diabolically bad sequence, in which the couple’s romantic flight over Metropolis becomes the hammy internal monologue of a middle-aged tween).
-In new superhero movies, we’re always looking at the people and trying to pick favorites.
-We assign them a balance of flaws that lets them stay in the Goldilocks zone of character development for as long as possible: not so few characteristics that they come off as cold and not too many that they’re too hot to handle, but that just-right middle of believable sass and reluctant heroism.
-The result is usually cyclical development, where the heroes outgrow their powers and get them back, solve their flaws and then default on them, or act too good to be Superman by being him.
+Superman is the idea of what she has always preferred to love over real people (this would seem to be the case even in the film’s most diabolically bad sequence, in which the couple’s romantic flight over Metropolis becomes the hammy internal monologue of a middle-aged tween).
+In new superhero movies, we’re always looking at the people and trying to pick "our favorite heroes."
+We assign them a balance of flaws that lets them stay in the Goldilocks zone of character development for as long as possible: not so few characteristics that they come off as cold and not too many that they’re too hot to handle.
+We want that just-right middle of believable sass and reluctant heroism.
+The result is usually cyclical development, where the heroes outgrow their powers and get them back, solve their flaws and then default on them.
+They act too flawed to be Superman, by acting like they're too good to stoop to him.

 But Superman is just a fact of the human condition, if we can accept it, a creative obsession that is newer but not different than ones we have held for Hercules or Jesus.
+To be so, he could never think that of himself.
 At the end of his journey, he chooses his earth father’s advice over his space father’s warning.
-He loves one woman more than he loves the sanctity of history or the cogence of spacetime.
+He loves one woman more than he loves the sanctity of history or the cogency of spacetime.
 This is the moment he becomes a person.
 I’ve noticed that the new heroes have a lot of abilities not present in Superman: to argue politics, to metacognize, to feel guilt.
-But none of them seem to have love figured out.
+But none of them have love figured out.
 It must belong to the fairytales.
 Superman help us, if we ever really do get fatigued for them.

 Image is a screenshot from the film.